Infragistics-BusinessTools/Slingshot-Documentation/docTopics/en/components/logging-in-first-time.md

 <img src="../images/slingshot-login.png" alt="Slingshot log in screen" width="100%"/>

 Before jumping in, take into account that in Slingshot you can join an **Organization**.
 If you are a member of an organization, you have to log in with your organization’s email.
-Choose Google (G Suite) or Microsoft (O365) as needed and you'll be associated with the organization team.
+Choose Google (G Suite) or Microsoft (Office 365) as needed and you'll be associated with the Organization team.

 > [!NOTE]
-> The organization team is useful for managers and leaders to communicate key goals, metrics, strategies, and important announcements throughout their organization.
-The organization team is named after your organization (e.g. your company's name).
+> The Organization team is useful for managers and leaders to communicate key goals, metrics, strategies, and important announcements throughout their organization.
+The Organization team is named after your organization (e.g. your company's name).

 When you log in with Google and Microsoft, you get a cloud storage automatically configured based on your credentials, Google Drive or OneDrive respectively.
 This means you get access to your files on the cloud storage and can share them with other users to collaborate over them.